 PREGNANCY DISCRIMINATION AND RETALIATION

 Stephen Danz & Associates are experts on pregnancy discrimination cases.
-These cases arise when an employer moves a pregnant person to a less desirable position, refuses to hire an employee because of a pregnancy or a pregnancy related condition, refuses to promote or otherwise provide some sort of benefit, or simply terminates the employee.
+These cases arise when an employer moves a pregnant individual to a less desirable position, refuses to hire an employee because of a pregnancy or a pregnancy-related condition, refuses to promote or otherwise provide some sort of benefit, or simply terminates the employee.

 In cases of retaliation, where an employee has taken a leave and then been discharged, or where an employee reports discrimination or participates in an investigation and then is penalized, rewards can be similarly quite large if proven satisfactorily.

-Pregnancy discrimination is on the rise in many sectors of private employment, particularly in male dominated industries.
-Construction, sales, mining, manufacturing, and maintenance all shows signs of increasing negative treatment for women who are pregnant or suspected of being pregnant.
+Pregnancy discrimination is on the rise in many sectors of private employment, particularly in male-dominated industries.
+Construction, sales, mining, manufacturing, and maintenance all show signs of increasing negative treatment for women who are pregnant or suspected of being pregnant.